Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 [![image-center](../assets/images/600px/chemotaxis_tutorial_oneadd1e8.png){: .align-center}](../assets/images/chemotaxis_tutorial_oneadd1e8.png)

-Our model therefore has provided compelling evidence that the *E. coli* chemotaxis system is very robust to changes in its environment.
-The simulated bacterium can make a very rapid change in response to a sudden change in its environment, but even if this change is significant, the system will return to its default state.
+Our model, which is built on real reaction rate parameters, provides compelling evidence that the *E. coli* chemotaxis system is very robust to changes in its environment.
+Our simulated bacterium can make a very rapid change in response to a sudden change in its environment, but even if this change is significant, the system will return to its default state.
 This robustness in our simulation has been observed in real bacteria[^Shimizu2005][^Krembel2015], as well as replicated by other computational simulations[^Bray1993].

 Aren't bacteria magnificent?

 However, our work is not done.
-We have simulated how a bacterium can adapt to a single sudden change in its environment, but life is about responding to changes all the time.
-So in the next lesson, we will further examine how our simulated *E. coli* responds in an environment in which the ligand concentration is changing constantly.
+We have simulated *E. coli* adapting to a single sudden change in its environment, but life is about responding to continual change.
+So in the next lesson, we will further examine how our simulated bacterium responds in an environment in which the ligand concentration is changing constantly.

 [Next lesson](gradient){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## Additional resources

-Some resources/reads if you are interested in the chemotaxis biology:
+If you find chemotaxis biology as interesting as we do, then we suggest the following resources.
- - Amazing introduction to chemotaxis: Parkinson Lab [website](http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html).
+ - An amazing introduction to chemotaxis from the  [Parkinson Lab](http://chemotaxis.biology.utah.edu/Parkinson_Lab/projects/ecolichemotaxis/ecolichemotaxis.html).
- - A good overview: by Webre et al. published in 2003.
-[Available online](https://doi.org/10.1016/S0960-9822(02)01424-0)
+ - A good overview of chemotaxis: [Webre et al. 2003 ](https://doi.org/10.1016/S0960-9822(02)01424-0)
- - Details on chemotaxis pathway and MCPs: review article by Baker et al. published in 2005 [Available online](https://pubmed.ncbi.nlm.nih.gov/16369945/).
+ - A review article on chemotaxis pathway and MCPs:  [Baker et al. 2005](https://pubmed.ncbi.nlm.nih.gov/16369945/).
- - Details on MCPs: more recent review by Parkinson et al. published in 2015.
-[Available online](https://www.sciencedirect.com/science/article/abs/pii/S0966842X15000578).
+ - A more recent review article of MCPs: [Parkinson et al. 2015](https://www.sciencedirect.com/science/article/abs/pii/S0966842X15000578).
- - Modeling robustness and integral feedback: lecture note by Berg in 2008.
-[Available online](https://www.weizmann.ac.il/mcb/UriAlon/sites/mcb.UriAlon/files/uploads/lecture_notes_-_robustness_in_bacterial_chemotaxis_.pdf).
+ - Lecture notes on robustness and integral feedback: [Berg 2008](https://www.weizmann.ac.il/mcb/UriAlon/sites/mcb.UriAlon/files/uploads/lecture_notes_-_robustness_in_bacterial_chemotaxis_.pdf).

 [^Munroe]: Randall Munroe.
 What If?
 [Available online](https://what-if.xkcd.com/)